Everyman's Library

 Everyman's Library is a series of reprints of classic literature, primarily from the Western canon.
 It began in 1906.
 It is currently published in hardback by Random House.
-It was originally an imprint of J. M. Dent (itself later a division of Weidenfeld & Nicolson and presently an imprint of Orion Books), who continue to publish Everyman Paperbacks.
+It was originally an imprint of J. M. Dent (itself later a division of Weidenfeld & Nicolson and presently an imprint of Orion Books), which continues to publish Everyman Paperbacks.

 History

 Everyman's Library was conceived in 1905 by London publisher Joseph Malaby Dent, whose goal was to create a 1,000-volume library of world literature that was affordable for, and that appealed to, every kind of person, from students to the working classes to the cultural elite.
 Dent followed the design principles and to a certain extent the style established by William Morris in his Kelmscott Press.
-For this Dent asked the Monotype corporation to design a new typeface: Veronese was a remake of a foundry-face Dent had used before.
+For this, Dent asked the Monotype corporation to design a new typeface: Veronese was a remake of a foundry-face Dent had used before.
 Series 59 came out in 1912, and was made in the same style of the Golden Type, but with sharper slab serifs and cleaner lines.
 Now Dent was able to produce his texts with machines.

 This old style was later replaced in 1935 by Eric Ravilious's designs.
 Everyman's Library books were pocket-sized hardcovers that sold initially for what was then the remarkably low price of a shilling apiece.
 The original U.S. distribution rights were granted to New York City publishers E. P. Dutton.

 The name of the publication series was suggested by poet and editor Ernest Rhys, who was named head editor of the series initially, and asked to find a suitable name to encompass Dent's goal.
 Rhys tried and discarded many ideas before recalling a quotation from the medieval play Everyman in which the character of Knowledge says to Everyman: